34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 Fieg now has his own shoe business in KITH, which has collaborated on designs with A-list brands such as Versace and Coca-Cola.

+One tool that KITH uses to improve its online sales is product recommendations.
 The most successful ecommerce company in the country, Amazon, owes much of its success to this technique.
 Each product page on Amazon includes a “Frequently bought together” section, and this section alone generates a full 35% of Amazon’s revenue.

 As for KITH, it uses Cross Sell Product Recommendations for its recommendations.

-This app has an AI-powered smart suggestions features that can personalize recommendations for each customer.
+This app has an AI-powered smart suggestions feature that can personalize recommendations for each customer.
 It also allows you to recommend products on the cart page, giving you one last chance to increase the customer’s order value before they finish checking out.

 mnml